asrhou/NATMI/README.md

 ### Expression Data

-User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-species-and-ids)).
+User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and for the deafult usage with [connectomeDB](#ligand-receptor-interactions-connectomeDB2020) require that the gene/protein IDs are in one of the following formats: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-species-and-ids)).
 (For multiple human/mouse IDs associated with the same gene symbol, their expression levels are summed up as the total expression level of the corresponding gene symbol).
 Each column in the matrix records a normalised gene/protein expression profile of a cell type or an individual cell.
 A snapshot of a gene/protein abundance matrix is shown below.

 ||Sample1|Sample2|Sample3|...|
 |-:|:-:|:-:|:-:|:-|